DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Related work

-\paragraph{Data-Driven Approaches} Learning approaches are a natural fit for these problems.
-Most commonly, the identification of points lying on a sharp feature is cast as a binary classification problem, using a surface neighbourhood (and potentially the normals or curvature of the neighbouring points) as features.
-Different ML models can be used, such as random forests \cite{Hackel:2016,Hackel:2017} or CNNs \cite{raina2019sharpness,yu2018ec,wang2020pie}.
-We compare against SOTA learning-based methods in Section~\ref{exper:comparative}.
+\emph{Data-Driven Approaches.} The identification of points lying on a sharp feature is most commonly cast as a binary classification problem, using a surface neighborhood (and potentially the normals or curvature of the neighboring points) as (learning) features.
+Different machine learning models were used, such as random forests~\cite{Hackel:2016,Hackel:2017}, pointwise MLPs~\cite{raina2019sharpness,yu2018ec,wang2020pie}, or capsule networks~\cite{Bazazian-EDCNet2021}.
+A recent work~\cite{himeur2021pcednet} presents a lightweight MLP-based architecture paired with differential geometry-inspired scale-space matrices that encode features discriminative for edge detection.
+The methods that are closest to our work are~\cite{Liu:2021:PC2WF} and~\cite{wang2020pie}.
+These approaches classify feature and corner points and fit analytic features connecting the corner points and approximating the detected features.
+We compare against state-of-the-art learning-based methods, discussing results and details in Section~\ref{exper:comparative}.